CD44 facilitates adhesive interactions in airineme-mediated intercellular signaling

 Abstract

 Specialized cellular protrusions facilitate local intercellular communications in various species, including mammals.
 Among these, airinemes play a crucial role in pigment pattern formation in zebrafish by mediating long-distance Notch signaling between pigment cells.
-Remarkably, airinemes exhibit large vesicle-like structure at their tips, which are pulled by a macrophage subpopulation and delivered to target cells.
+Remarkably, airinemes exhibit large vesicle-like structure at their tips, which are pulled by macrophages and delivered to target cells.
 The interaction between macrophages and Delta-ligand carrying airineme vesicles is essential for initiating airineme-mediated signaling, yet the molecular detail of this interaction remains elusive.
-Through high-resolution live imaging and genetic in vivo manipulations, we found that adhesive interactions via the extracellular domain of CD44, a class I transmembrane glycoprotein, between macrophages and airineme vesicles are critical for airineme signaling.
+Through high-resolution live imaging, genetic in vivo manipulations and in vitro adhesion assay, we found that adhesive interactions via the extracellular domain of CD44, a class I transmembrane glycoprotein, between macrophages and airineme vesicles are critical for airineme signaling.
 Mutants lacking the extracellular domain of CD44 lose their adhesiveness, resulting in a significant reduction in airineme extension and pigment pattern defects.
-Our findings provide valuable insights into the role of adhesive interactions between signal-sending cells and macrophages in long-range intercellular signaling.
+Our findings provide valuable insights into the role of adhesive interactions between signal-sending cells and macrophages in a long-range intercellular signaling.

 Article activity feed